JamesMitofsky/MiLeMed/supabase/README.md

 # Notes to self
 * Running `npx @snaplet/seed init` resolved the type errors I had in seed.ts

+## Following existing changes to db
+Using a script, we can get all the past migrations written to a file, useful for passing to AI.
+This file is named `combine_migrations.sh`

+# Pre-existing Supabase
 ## Setting up Supabase

 To go through the Supabase setup, CD to the root of the directory and run `yarn setup`.